 These violent robberies with motorcycles robbing people (even Popeye!) at gunpoint at virtually any time or place (mid-day, busy areas, nice neighborhoods, wherever, whenever), pretty much only happen in Latin America, and Medellin is among the worst offenders — even within Colombia.

 And although nothing has happened to me in Medellin, I know far too many friends and acquaintances that have been robbed violently.
-I know WAY more people who have been robbed in Medellin or Latin America in general, than I know who have been robbed after a lifetime in the US.
+I know WAY more people who have been robbed in Medellin or Latin America in general than I know who have been robbed after a lifetime in the US.
+I can tell you plenty of stories, but that would be a blog post in and of itself.

-The fact is the police don’t do anything about it (most of the police are like 19 year old kids with guns), even if they do catch the robbers, they are back on the street in no time where they can do it again (but this time with more practice in how not to get caught).
+The fact is the police don’t do anything about robberies (most of the police are like 19-year-old kids with guns), and even if they do catch the robbers by sheer dumb luck, they are back on the street in no time (within days) where they can do it again (but this time with more practice in how not to get caught).

 I can’t tell you how many times I’ve been standing patiently at the counter to receive attention at a store or other business, waiting my turn, when all the sudden some potbellied Colombian dude crowds up next to me (bumping into me, of course, since they have no concept of personal space) and shouts at the clerk and they attend to him first.